 Buying at the right time, or from certain vendors, can help to get a good price on a mountain bike.

-- Buy second hand.
-If you don’t mind not having a shiny new bike then there often good deals to be found on second-hand bikes.
+If you don’t mind not having a shiny new bike then there are often good deals to be found on second-hand bikes.
 Bikes lose a lot of value as soon as they are ridden, so secondhand can be a good option.
-Of course, buying from a private seller does come with risks and it’s a good idea to check over the bike as thoroughly as possible.
+Of course, buying from a private seller does come with risks and it’s a good idea to check over the bike as thoroughly as possible. see our post here on buying a second hand bike.

 Should I Buy A Second-Hand Mountain Bike?